bjlittle/geovista/docs/src/overview.rst

 of the GPU.

 .. figure:: _static/images/ecosystem.png
+    :align: center
+    :name: ecosystem-figure

     Ecosystem of ``geovista``

-As shown above, ``geovista`` is built upon a performant, established, feature rich and open-source `VTK`_ toolchain, which is supported and maintained by `Kitware`_.
+As shown above, ``geovista`` is built upon a performant, established, and feature rich `VTK`_ toolchain, which is supported and maintained by `Kitware`_ and the open-source community.

-This toolchain is enabled through `PyVista`_, which provides an intuitive Pythonic interface that exposes the powerful visualization backend of `VTK`_.
+This toolchain is enabled through `PyVista`_, which exposes the powerful visualization backend of `VTK`_ through an intuitive Pythonic interface.

 PyVista in a Nutshell